 1) Set Up a Communication Cadence

-- Set up live weekly syncs via phone, video conferencing, or in-person.
+- Set up live weekly syncs via phone, or video conferencing.
 These are short meetings that briefly review the past week and explain what to expect moving forward.
 Unless you have an important meeting or event, you should not miss this sync.

 - Share your preferred communication channels for various circumstances.
 For example, you may prefer email for non-urgent updates and to receive assignments, Slack or another messaging app for brief, non-urgent questions and updates that you need to respond to within a day or so, and phone calls for urgent questions and information that needs to be dealt with immediately.